MicrosoftDocs/azure-reference-other/studio-module-reference/build-counting-transform.md

 10. Use the **Count table type** option to specify the format used for storing the count table.

-    + **Dictionary:** Creates a dictionary count table.
+    + **Dictionary**: Creates a dictionary count table.
 All column values in the selected columns are treated as strings, and are hashed using a bit array of up to 31 bits in size.
 Therefore, all column values are represented by a non-negative 32-bit integer.

          In general, you should use the **Dictionary** option for smaller data sets (less than 1 GB), and use the **CMSketch** option for larger datasets.

          After selecting this option, configure the number of bits used by the hashing function, and set a seed for initializing the hash function.

-    -   **CMSketch:**  Creates a *count minimum sketch table*.
+    -   **CMSketch**:  Creates a *count minimum sketch table*.
 With this option, multiple independent hash functions with a smaller range are used to improve memory efficiency and reduce the chance of hash collisions.

          The parameters for hashing bit size and hashing seed have no effect on this option.